Molecular Dynamics¶

 respectively.
 Run these examples.

-Once the simulations are completed, plot the temperature as a function of timestep to compare the effect the Nose mass has on a given target temperature.
+Once the simulations are completed, plot the temperature as a function of time-step to compare the effect the Nose mass has on a given target temperature.
 Try to plot the running average of the temperature over a given number of timesteps (i.e. 25).
 How does the average fluctuate across Nose masses?

 Hint